 Tailoring beer glasses to a specific brew is not simply a trend following the rise of the American craft beer scene.
-For ages, brew masters have understood that the size and shape of a glass impact flavor in a big way.
+Brew masters have long understood that the size and shape of a glass impact flavor in a big way.

 Types of beer present incredibly diverse characteristics — different heads (or the froth that accumulates at the top of the glass), density of bubbles, colors, mouthfeel, intensity and profile of aroma.
 The proper beer tasting glass will enhance all of these elements, uniquely handling scents, tastes and visuals through interplay with air exposure, temperature control and light technique.
 In short, different beer glasses give us different drinking experiences.

-While beer geeks are known for reveling in these endless glass options, collecting pint glass after pint glass, understanding the different types of beer glasses and keeping the right set on hand is not exclusively in the domain of beer connoisseurs.
+While beer geeks are known for reveling in these endless glass options, understanding the different types of beer glasses and keeping the right set on hand is not exclusively in the domain of beer connoisseurs.
 Skeptical?
 Here’s the glass-by-glass rundown.